-Found in 10 Collections and/or Records:
+Found in 11 Collections and/or Records:

-Scope and Content note This collection is composed of the single photocopy of Leonard Stout Kenworthy's "Quaker Berlin Diary."
-In his entries, Kenworthy describes his experiences in Germany during World War II working with German Quakers to assist unaffiliated German Jews to leave Germany.
-Entries provide details about meetings he attended and records correspondence he wrote and received as letters and telegrams.
+Leonard Stout Kenworthy's "Quaker Berlin Diary" describes his experiences in Germany during World War II working with German Quakers to assist unaffiliated German Jews to leave Germany.

-Scope and Content note This collection is comprised of the personal correspondence of Thomas C. Potts.
-Many of the letters are written from Potts to his wife, Ethel while he was traveling with the American Friends Service Committee during 1920.
-Beginning with obtaining his passport in April 1920, Thomas C. Potts relays to his wife, Ethel, the entire period of his service through July 1920 to assist with child feeding in Germany after World War I under the auspices of the American Friends Service Committee.
-He is an...
+This collection is comprised of the personal correspondence of Thomas C. Potts.
+Many of the letters are written from Potts to Ethel, his wife, while he was traveling with the American Friends Service Committee in 1920.

 This collection includes letters written by J. Edgar Rhoads to his family while he was in Germany administering war relief after WWI.
 Also included are the diaries of his grandfather, Jonathan E. Rhoads, from 1908-1910.
 These provide a record of daily appointments and expenses.

 The collection, primarily of correspondence of Quaker Beulah Hurley (1886-) relating principally to her relief work after World War I in Europe and Russia under the auspices of several Friends' groups and the photographs of Quaker P. Alston Waring (1895-1978) taken in Europe, East Asia, California, Central America and mainly in India between 1915 and 1954.

-Scope and Content note This collection is comprised of two folders of the papers of Agnes Tierney, related to her time working with the American Friends Committee, especially in Germany.
+This collection is comprised of two folders of the papers of Agnes Tierney, related to her time working with the American Friends Service Committee, especially in Germany.
 The majority of the collection is composed of Tierney's correspondence while in Germany, but the collection also includes pamphlets, notes, and extracts of meeting minutes.